BrandonRadzom/pyiu/README.md

 ## Get Coding

-All materials from these workshops are free to access and are posted in this GitHub repository.
-Note that all Python code is written as notebooks.
+All materials from these workshops, including tutorials and demos, are free to access and are posted in this GitHub repository.
+Note that all Python code is written in notebook format (.ipynb).

 Questions about PyIU?
 Want to get involved as an instructor?
 Contact Brandon Radzom at <a href="bradzom@iu.edu">bradzom@iu.edu</a>.